Miner2212/RWTaler_RWTA/CONTRIBUTING.md

-Contributing to Spidercore
+Contributing to RWTalercore
 ============================

-The Spidercore project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
+The RWTalercore project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
 This document explains the practical process and guidelines for contributing.